-Proprietary Fund Financial Statements include a statement of net position, a statement of revenues, expenses and changes in net position, and a statement of cash flows for each major proprietary fund, which consists of a single internal service fund.
+Proprietary Fund Financial Statements include a statement of revenues, expenses and changes in net position, and a statement of cash flows for each major proprietary fund, which consists of a single internal service fund.
 However, internal service balances and activities have been combined with the governmental activities in the government-wide financial statements.